fanasina/y_project/ytest_t/README.md

 ```
 . unset_env.sh
 ```
-to unset variable permanantly:  need to have the same arg as `set_env.sh`
+to unset variable permanently:  need to have the same arg as `set_env.sh`
 ```
 ./unset_env.sh ~/.bashrc
 ```